20160718_lola_urbansitter14224

 14. What do you expect from me as a parent?

-3 Types of Babysitting Interviews
+Types of Interviews

-Remember, UrbanSitter makes it easy to find sitters to interview–and book them at the click of a button.
+Remember, UrbanSitter makes it easy to find caregivers to interview–and book them at the click of a button.
 Just log in and you’ll immediately discover dozens of babysitters recommended by people you know.
 From there, we give you the option to book them for jobs or an interview.
 We offer three types of interview:

 • Phone interview – For some parents, a phone interview is all you need.
 You can gauge a lot from a 10-20 minute call.